Specialized Services

 For students who are experiencing eating and/or body image-related concerns, a CCS counselor can provide you support and help you identify the most appropriate treatment options to address your specific concerns.
 If necessary, some students may also be referred to meet with a CCS staff member to complete an additional assessment to discuss more specific information regarding your eating concerns, body image and related behaviors.
 Based on the information gathered during either the initial consultation and/or the additional assessment, you will receive recommendations about treatment, nutrition and medical resources.

-The purpose of this service is to assist you in understanding the situation(s) in which you find yourself expressing your anger inappropriately and learning other ways to cope with anger.
+The purpose of this service is to assist you in understanding the situation(s) in which you find yourself expressing your anger inappropriately and learning effective ways to express your emotions and perspectives.

-You must specifically state when you call or come into CCS that you would like to attend the Anger Intervention Group.
+You must specifically state when you call or come into CCS that you would like to attend the Anger Management Workshop.

 You may be referred by a university department or after attending an initial consultation.